Difference Between Bactericidal and Bacteriostatic

 Bacteriostatic treatments freeze bacterial activity and stop them from multiplying and showing their action.
 This process is used in the pasteurization of milk.

 The bacteriostatic activity aims to stall the cellular activities of bacteria rather than kill them.
-They are usually of a broad mechanism of action.
+They are of a broad mechanism of action.

 bacteriostatic